 This research has three key aims.
 First, to understand and represent the experiences of leaseholders living in homes affected by the ‘cladding scandal’.
 Second, to identify the pathways to impacts on mental wellbeing, acknowledging the complex and interconnected nature of stressors across different time-horizons.
 Third, to use the findings to inform recommendations for action by different stakeholder groups.

-Research and knowledge exchange: Jenny Preece (Research Associate & Principal Investigator), Gareth Young (Knowledge Exchange Associate)
+Team: Dr Jenny Preece (Research Associate & Principal Investigator), Dr Gareth Young (Knowledge Exchange Associate)

-Advisory group: John Flint (Co-Investigator), Kim McKee (Co-Investigator), David Robinson (Co-Investigator), William Martin (UK Cladding Action Group)
+Advisory group: Prof John Flint (Co-Investigator), Dr Kim McKee (Co-Investigator), Prof David Robinson (Co-Investigator), William Martin (UK Cladding Action Group)